GabrielPaganMateo/holbertonschool-shell/README.md

+#HolbertonSchool Shell Project

-This repository was made with the intention of completing the "Shell, basics" project in the Holberton school roadmap.
+*This repository was made with the intention of completing the "Shell, basics" project in the Holberton school roadmap.*